jds1026/simplec/README.md

-## simplec
+### simplec
 A small and simple compiler front end for a C grammar subset. simplec is a one-pass compiler that implements recursive descent parsing.
-The compiler reads as input a .c file and builds an IR of it in the form of an abstract syntax tree.
+The compiler reads as input a .c file and builds an intermediate representation in the form of an abstract syntax tree.

 ---